-- Cisco DNA Center uses AI and Machine Learning (ML) to provide better efficiency, increased performance and greater cost savings.
-It also enables a single touchpoint that abstracts network complexity through automation and analytics.
+- Artificial intelligence (AI) and machine learning (ML) provide better efficiency, increased performance, and greater cost savings.
+Cisco also enables a single touchpoint that abstracts network complexity through automation and analytics.

 - Cisco DNA Assurance provides a transparent view of all the devices in a network.
-This allows your Information Technology (IT) team to easily resolve issues.
+This allows your IT team to easily resolve issues.

 - The Cisco and Apple partnership enhances the user experience of those using Apple devices, through features like rich client insights and Fast Lane.